sc0ttj/router/README.md

 ### About HTTP request `body` parsing:

-In NodeJS HTTP servers, the [HTTP request body data is received in "chunks"](https://nodejs.org/en/docs/guides/anatomy-of-an-http-transaction/) - you must [manually combine & parse these chunks](https://stackoverflow.com/questions/28718887/node-js-http-request-how-to-detect-response-body-encoding) in order to get access to the whole `req.body` data.
+In NodeJS HTTP servers, the [HTTP request "body" is received in "chunks"](https://nodejs.org/en/docs/guides/anatomy-of-an-http-transaction/) - you must [manually combine & parse these chunks](https://stackoverflow.com/questions/28718887/node-js-http-request-how-to-detect-response-body-encoding) in order to get access to the whole `req.body` data.

-So, to make life easier, `router` does basic parsing of the HTTP request `body` for you, so that it's readily available in the `params` passed to your routes:
+So to make life easier, `router` does basic parsing of the HTTP request `body` for you, so that it's readily available in the `params` passed to your routes:

-1. The `req.body` chunks received are combined into a single string before being passed to your routes.
+1. The `req.body` chunks received are combined into a a single string as is available as `res.body` in your routes.
-2. The whole `req.body` string is added to `params` as `params.body`.
+2. The `req.body` string is also added to `params` as `params.body`.
-3. If `req.body` is a URL-encoded or JSON-encoded string, `router` will convert it to a JS object, and also add its properties to `params`.
+3. If `req.body` is a URL-encoded or JSON-encoded string, `router` will convert it to a JS object, and also add its _properties_ to `params`.
+For example, the original `req.body` may be `?user=bob&id=1` - this will be parsed for you and available as `params.user` and `params.id`.

 Therefore, in your routes, there's often no need to parse `req.body` yourself - unless handling gzipped data or file uploads (multipart form data or octet-streams).